 Can I bring cell phones and cameras?
 Sure, but please put cell phones on vibrate and secure those cameras.
 Anything in your back pocket will weasel its way out, so leave your wallets in the car once you pay.
 We are now renting cell phone saddle bags for $2.

-We are a family owned and operated company that has been offering horseback riding experiences here in Brown County for over 45 years.
+We are a family owned and operated company that has been offering horseback riding experiences here in Brown County for 50 years.